-- Lower lesions of the brachial plexus (which originates from C8 and T1) are usually traction injuries caused by excessive abduction of the arm, as occurs in the case of a person falling from a height clutching at an object to save himself or herself - The first thoracic nerve is usually torn. - The nerve fibers from this segment run in the ulnar and median nerves to supply all the small muscles of the hand - The hand has a clawed appearance (including the thumb) caused by hyperextension of the metacarpophalangeal joints and flexion of the interphalangeal joints.
+- The first thoracic nerve is usually torn. - The nerve fibers from this segment run in the ulnar and median nerves to supply all the small muscles of the hand - The hand has a clawed appearance caused by hyperextension of the metacarpophalangeal joints and flexion of the interphalangeal joints.